mjnr/Simple-Boilerplate/README.md

 ```

 ## Scripts
-It is currently possible to create multiple bundles with Browserify and write modules using ES6 features.
+It is currently possible to create multiple bundles with Webpack and write modules using ES6 features.

 #### Module
 ```javascript